yellovsky/bit-trove/docs/PROJECT_SUMMARY.md

 - **Naming**: PascalCase for components, camelCase for functions
 - **Imports**: Absolute imports with path aliases
 - **Testing**: Comprehensive test coverage with Vitest
+- **Test Patterns**: Browser tests for components, server tests for backend code
+- **Test Setup**: Global test context with i18n and router providers
+- **Component Testing**: DOM-based testing with Playwright and JSDOM

 ### File Organization
 - **Components**: One component per file with named exports